Graduated Seminar Alumni

 Three times a year, the Seminar hosts an intensive training program in & around the MA State House that invites community leaders to learn to navigate the legislative and state budget process.

 Our unique training program lasts six weeks and participants spend one evening a week in interactive seminars with Administration officials, legislators, legislative aides, media personalities, and lobbyists.
-The program is intended for leaders from under-serviced communities, New Americans & immigrants, communities of color, and others who directly worth with those communities.
+The program is intended for leaders from under-serviced communities, New Americans & immigrants, communities of color, and others who directly work with those communities.

 Notable past speakers include: Boston Mayor Michelle Wu, Suffolk County Sheriff Steve Tompkins, State Senator Sonia Chang-Diaz, State Representative Russell Holmes, Boston City Councilor Lydia Edwards, General Manager for Television at GBH Liz Cheng, Boston Globe Columnist Shirley Leung, GBH and NPR Reporter Phillip Martin, Former Director of Boston’s Mayor’s Office for Immigrant Advancement Alejandra St. Guillen, and Former Governor Massachusetts Governor Deval Patrick.

 Access to decision-makers has rarely been more important than now.